BLThunderstorm/BLThunderstorm/packages/about/CONTRIBUTING.md

 # Contributing to BLThunderstorm

 ## Commits Convention
-We follow the Conventional Commits specification that can be read [here](https://www.conventionalcommits.org/en/v1.0.0/).
+I personally follow the Conventional Commits specification that can be read [here](https://www.conventionalcommits.org/en/v1.0.0/).
 Please use it in all of your commits.

 ### Examples
 **Good**: